JYNi16/DFT-tools/README.md

 # DFT-tools
 Various scripts for Vienna Ab initio Simulation Package.
-1. Borncharge ：scripts for calculating BornCharge coded by fortran.
+1. Born Charge ：a script for born charge calculation coded by fortran.